zouhairm/zouhairm.github.io/projects/_posts/2019-08-05-nomadStories.markdown

 But before digging into the technical details I think it's worthwhile and fun to talk about how utterly cool the results are (it's great writing on a blog - I wouldn't be able to say this on a peer-reviewed paper!)
 You can scroll down to [The How](#the-how) section to read about the scraper, the model building/tuning, and the designing/coding of the visualization website.

 ### Calling in for Galaxy, Galaxy, over
 That was the title of Olivia's story.
-It was the radio transmission we'd hear when our friends wanted us to come over for dinner or needed to borrow the spare dhingy motor.
+It was the radio transmission we'd hear when our friends wanted us to come over for dinner or needed to borrow the spare dinghy motor.
 The story is set on a sailboat off the coast of Zanzibar - an idyllic archipelago with deserted beaches and welcoming people.
 The intro went something like this:

 > We spent Christmas aboard Galaxy with our makeshift family, a collection of humans as joyfully mismatched as the cutlery we used to dig into our shared meal.
 A Swiss captain who travels the world before a degenerative eye disease takes it away.
 A Canadian couple mourning a baby.
 South African parents who found space for exploration within their empty nest.
 Molly the hound.
 And Zouhair and me.
 I wonder how others would describe us.